-- (5) Visit: A "Visit" comprises one shot or a series of shots.
+(5) Visit: A "Visit" comprises one shot or a series of shots.
 Each visit lasts until the player fails to pot a ball "On".
-(Or until a foul is committed or the frame ends) - (6) Turn: A players "Turn" at the table comprises one visit or, after most fouls committed by the opponent, two visits. - (7) Frame: A Frame is one game of Eight Ball Pool between two players or two pairs of players.
+(Or until a foul is committed or the frame ends)

+(6) Turn: A players "Turn" at the table comprises one visit or, after most fouls committed by the opponent, two visits.

+(7) Frame: (a) A Frame is one game of Eight-Ball Pool between two players or two pairs of players.
 A Frame is played from the opening break and usually through until the Eight-Ball is potted.

-a) A player may concede a frame at any time.
-(Note: there are other ways that a frame may end see "Loss of Frame")
+(b) A player may concede a frame at any time.

-(8) Match: A Match is a predetermined number of frames of Eight-Ball Pool between two - (8) Match: A Match is a predetermined number of frames of Eight-Ball Pool between two players, two pairs of players or two teams of players. - (9) Player in Control:
+(Note: there are other ways that a frame may end - see "Loss of Frame")(8) Match: A Match is a predetermined number of frames of Eight-Ball Pool between two players, two pairs of players or two teams of players.

-A player (and the player's partner in doubles) is deemed to be "In Control" of the frame from the time that the balls stop moving from the final shot of an opponent's turn until the balls stop moving from the final shot of the player's turn.
+(9) Player in Control: A player (and the player's partner in doubles) is deemed to be "In Control" of the frame from the time that the balls stop moving from the final shot of an opponent's turn until the balls stop moving from the final shot of the player's turn.
 There can be no instance, once a frame has commenced, that someone is not in control.